-Clementine Almond Cookies are my delicious citrus take on a classic macaron.
-The cookie is light, crispy but chewy and flavorful.
-And don’t get me started on the filling!
+Clementine Almond Cookies are a delicious citrus version of a classic macaron.
+The cookie is light, crispy, chewy and flavorful.
+And don't get me started on the filling!

 A clementine is a hybrid between a mandarin and an orange.
 It’s grown to be seedless and super sweet, and the zest has amazing citrusy, aromatic oils.
 I can get behind clementines.

 I remember eating my first one.
 Thinking how easy it was to peel, how sweet it was and how I much preferred it to the work it takes to eat an orange.

 I used to fill the crevices of my suitcases with the little fruit when I would travel home for the holidays because my family couldn’t get them yet.
 Not anymore.
 The fam procures their own tiny citrus fruit now.

 These crisp and chewy macaron-style cookies use the zest and juice of clementines to make the most delicious treat.
 I ground my own blanched almonds in the food processor.
 You don't need to do this, but I find it releases the almond oils and creates a more flavorful cookie.
 I can also blend it well with the confectioners' sugar.